frozzare/ungarorelsehindrade.se/README.md

 ### Unit Test

-ungarh is prepared work with [WordPress Automated Testing](https://make.wordpress.org/core/handbook/automated-testing/).
+This project is prepared work with [WordPress Automated Testing](https://make.wordpress.org/core/handbook/automated-testing/).
 You have to checkout the `wordpress-develop` repository.

 ```
 /path/to/ungarh$ svn co https://develop.svn.wordpress.org/trunk/ tests/wp